-I consider this visit one of the highlights of the things to do in Valdez, the reason is that besides it be very educational, I love seeing how sustainable they hatchery the salmon here.
+I consider this visit one of the highlights of the things to do in Valdez, Alaska the reason is that besides it being very educational, I love seeing how sustainable the hatchery the salmon here.
 This hatchery is part of the fishing program strictly controlled by the State of Alaska.

 I learned that this facility, built-in 1981, is the largest single-species salmon hatchery in North America, incubating up to 270 million Pink salmon and 2 million Coho salmon each year.
 And every year, adults return to the hatchery in vast numbers—some 16 million pinks and 100,000 Cohos for spawning.

-Another highlight at Solomon Gulch is to see the wildlife that comes here to eat some fresh fish, such as sea lions, seals, and even bears can be seen here.
+Another highlight at Solomon Gulch is seeing the wildlife that comes here to eat some fresh fish, such as sea lions, seals, and even bears can be seen here.

 You will see a creek and a waterfall on the other side of the road, and Solomon Lake.
 To visit it, you can park next to the Fish Hatchery, and hike up the John Hunter Memorial Trail

 HOW TO VISIT: You can take a self-tour and learn how important this hatchery is to the fishing industry and the local economy.
 It is sustainable farming for salmon and the visit is very educational.